pcaversaccio/ecdsa-nonce-reuse-attack/README.md

 # ECDSA Nonce Reuse Attack

-This repository implements a [function](./recover_private_key.py) that recovers the private key from two different signatures that use the same random nonce `k` during signature generation.
-Note that if `k` is reused in two signatures, this implies that the secp256k1 32-byte signature parameter `r` is be identical.
+This repository implements a Python function [`recover_private_key`](./recover_private_key.py) that recovers the private key from two different signatures that use the same random nonce $k$ during signature generation.
+Note that if $k$ is reused in two signatures, this implies that the secp256k1 32-byte signature parameter $r$ is be identical.
 This property is asserted in this function.

 ## Mathematical Derivation